-Aloe vera’s sap is used to treat burns, scalds, sunburns, skin irritations, and bug bites.
+Aloe vera’s sap treats burns, scalds, sunburns, skin irritations, and bug bites.
 Cut a leaf in half and massage the sap directly on the skin.

 Long stems of prickly blooms in bright colors.
 Young plants seldom blossom, and aloe cultivated as a houseplant might take years to bloom.